Soe Moe Tun: Death

 Soe Moe Tun was found dead on 13 December 2016 at around 12:20 a.m. with injuries to his head, left eyebrow, and face near Pyidaungsu Road, Union Highway, close to the Monywa Golf Course in Aung Chanthar Ward in Monywa.

-The Sagaing Region police force formed a special team to investigate the crime scene and kept a sentry to prevent the clues from being erased.
+The Sagaing Region police force formed a special team to investigate the crime scene and posted a sentry there to prevent any interference with the site.
 Soe Moe Tun was found face down.
 Roughly five feet away from him, various clues were found that implied that he had been murdered on site.
 Among these clues were a 1.22-meter-long stick, his bike helmet, and slippers.
 However, none of his personal belongings were taken.
 Police Captain Thein Swe Myint concluded that his murder was premeditated and very thoroughly planned.
 When the Criminal Investigation Department looked for forensic evidence, they discovered that the murderers destroyed their fingerprints on the stick.
 His phone contacts and calls were also analyzed.

 In the aftermath of the murder, authorities suspected two people were involved and proceeded to question about 30–40 people, many of whom were staff members at a karaoke establishment called the Blue Sky KTV in Monywa, in order to narrow down suspects.
 This karaoke was one of the last places Soe Moe Tun visited on the day of his death.
 Finally, two people from the KTV were identified as suspects and arrested.
 Two weeks later, in January 2017, another person, who used to be a logging truck driver, was also arrested.
-However, those suspects were later released from custody as there was a lack of sufficient evidence to prosecute them.
+However, those suspects were later released over lack of sufficient evidence to prosecute them.
 Much of the progress on the case was made within the first month and, in the midst of the investigation, the police chief of Monywa Central Police Station was moved to Rangoon.
 The case is still unsolved.